Search number: 005939360 (since the site opened, on Yom Kippur eve, Oct 12 2005)

 024.01+Dublin (Motif: backwards) [620.03]

-024.01+Joyce: Letters II.192: letter 13/11/06 to Stanislaus Joyce: (of Joyce: Dubliners: 'Clay') 'The meaning of Dublin by Lamplight Laundry?
+024.01+Dublin by Lamplight: a Dublin Magdalene laundry founded in the 19th century (Motif: Magdalene laundry; Joyce: Letters II.192: letter 13/11/06 to Stanislaus Joyce: (of Maria's workplace in Joyce: Dubliners: 'Clay') 'The meaning of Dublin by Lamplight Laundry?
 That is the name of the laundry at Ballsbridge, of which the story treats.
 It is run by a society of Protestant spinsters, widows, and childless women — I expect — as a Magdalen's home.
 The phrase Dublin by Lamplight means that Dublin by lamplight is a wicked place full of wicked and lost women whom a kindly committee gathers together for the good work of washing my dirty shirts.
-I like the phrase because 'it is a gentle way of putting it'' (Maria works there)
+I like the phrase because 'it is a gentle way of putting it'')

 024.01+Motif: A/O